 And afterwards, it was unbelievably difficult to clean.

 Despite what your depraved modern mind might tell you, in the 70s, there was no phallic symbolism whatever in the shape of this cologne bottle.
 But, on the other hand, you probably really don’t want to know to what purposes the empty bottles might have been put.

 Of course, this ad for the 240Z was very tongue in cheek.
-Because no one actually wanted to be part of a real minority group.
+Because no one actually wanted to be part of a real minority group in the 1970s.